FK Bodø/Glimt: The Knutsen era and historic titles

+European breakthrough

 As a result of the 2019 league finish, Glimt qualified for the UEFA Europa League.
-Following two wins against Lithuanian teams, Glimt faced AC Milan at San Siro in the third qualifying round, narrowly losing 2-3.
-In the 2021-22 European season, the results drastically improved.
+Following two wins against Lithuanian teams, Glimt faced AC Milan at San Siro in the third qualifying round, narrowly losing 2–3.
+In the 2021–22 European season, the results drastically improved.
 After losing the first Champions league qualifying round tie against Legia Warszawa, Glimt qualified for the Europa Conference League group stage (in the process defeating Zalgiris from Vilnius for the second time in two years).

-Having been drawn into group C, Glimt first defeated Zorya Luhansk, and then drew CSKA Sofia 0-0 away.
+Having been drawn into group C, Glimt first defeated Zorya Luhansk, and then drew CSKA Sofia 0–0 away.
 Glimt then defeated group-winner favourite A.S.
-Roma 6-1 at home at Aspmyra.
-This was Roma's biggest defeat in European competitions since losing 1-6 to Barcelona in the 2015-16 Champions league group stage, and their biggest loss in any non-Champions League tournament.
-The away game two weeks later at Stadio Olimpico finished 2-2.
+Roma 6–1 at home at Aspmyra.
+This was Roma's biggest defeat in European competitions since losing 1–6 to Barcelona in the 2015–16 Champions league group stage, and their biggest loss in any non-Champions League tournament.
+The away game two weeks later at Stadio Olimpico finished 2–2.
 After winning their home game against CSKA Sofia and drawing their away game against Zorya, Glimt finished in second place in the group stage without a single loss (and one point behind Roma).
-In the subsequent knockout phase, Glimt first defeated Celtic F.C. both home and away in the play-offs, and then AZ on aggregate in the round of 16.
+In the subsequent knockout phase, Glimt first defeated Celtic both home and away in the play-offs, and then AZ on aggregate in the round of 16.
 The aggregate win against AZ was sealed by an extra time goal from Alfons Sampsted away at Alkmaar.
 Glimt then proceeded to draw Roma as their opponent once again for the quarter-finals.
-The first quarter-final at Aspmyra again resulted in a Glimt win, this time 2-1.
+The first quarter-final at Aspmyra again resulted in a Glimt win, this time 2–1.
 Notably, of the eleven starting players from the group stage win, only four were present in the starting line-up for the home quarter-final.

+Glimt secured their first-ever participation in the UEFA Champions League league phase following a 6–2 win over Sturm Graz on aggregate in the qualifying play-offs.